 There are various forms of this scam, but here is typically what happens…

-- You get a phone call or email from the tech-support department of one of the big computer related companies (Microsoft, HP, Norton, etc.), claiming that there are problems with your computer (a Windows issue, virus infection, or something else).
+- You get a phone call or email from what SEEMS to be the tech-support department of one of the big computer related companies (Microsoft, HP, Norton, etc.), claiming that there are problems with your computer (a Windows issue, virus infection, or something else).

 - They then say they can fix your computer for a price ($50 to $500), and have you pay via credit-card.